brianhouse/art_and_code/NEXT.md

     maybe add additional "lecture": "On world-building", etc also aesthetics of the text
 - map -> flowchart
-- have a whole section on formatting
+- have a whole section on text formatting
 - have two rounds of playtesting
 - have them present a concept in advance and have it critiqued
 - the results were really too mechanical
-- basically, get a lot more out of this assignment
+- basically, get a lot more out of this assignment in terms of content and _design_--the code worked
+- (also include "random" in there, which requires a different kind of import statement)

 ## recombination
-- a set of fundamental operations that involve lists: sort, replace, combine, loops, etc. That part is good.
-- how to steal texts
-- redo the lecture, should show how lists work and the library functions, then it's a recipe book of strategies
-- need more examples
-- make zine
-- need to separate verb lists for tense
 /
 sources:
 books